slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 Listing-2
 {% endhighlight %}

-Consider the code above, We have a list of points making up a shape and when "movex" or "movey" function gets called with an  offset it simply moves all the points' X or Y coordinates by that offset.
-Now because it is a list of points that make up the shape, moving through that list going to be expensive because the CPU prefethers cannot "guess" the pattern of load and cannot preload to cache.
-This results in resource stalls , which the another way of saying that the CPU is sitting idle.
+Consider the code above, We have a list of points making up a shape and when “movex” or “movey” function gets called with an offset it simply moves all the points’ X or Y coordinates by that offset.
+Now because it is a list of points that make up the shape, moving through that list going to be expensive because the CPU prefetchers cannot “guess” the pattern of load and cannot preload to cache.
+This results in resource stalls, which is another way of saying that the CPU is sitting idle.

 {% highlight Java linenos %}
   public static void main(String [] args){